Data-Science-for-Linguists-2025/Algospeak-on-Bluesky/final_report.md

 | 6         | don live know telling omg keeps dude write actually moonshine                 |
 | 7         | la en por que inglés vez rrss poco inducción dice                             |

+One thing that surprised me was how few topics the KMeans analysis found for the whole corpus.
+Since there were only 199 posts, this should not be too surprising, but the subsets of the corpus were recommended more topics than the whole.
+When doing qualitative coding, I found 15 topics, while the KMeans clustering only found 6 for the whole corpus, and 8 for the subsets.
+That being said, many of the topics found do line up with the topics I identified, mostly on the political side.
+The m coded topics are more diverse, but because the set of data is so small, it may be picking up individual posts for topics.

+Comapared to my grounded theory coding, I do not think that topic modelling in this project works as well.
+Some of the topics modelled are recognizable to me *only because* I have already read through each post and thought about how to categorize them.
+However, this may be because of the small size of the data.
+It's hard to know how this would work with a larger corpus, but it would probably work better.
+That being said, 199 is already on the larger side for sociolinguistic analysis.
+Still, this direction might be worth looking into further with a larger corpus and more time to fine tune everything.

 ## Conclusion

+This project shows that the use of algospeak on Bluesky, despite its differences from other social media platforms, is consistent with how algospeak is used on more algorithmic forms of social media.
+In addition, this project reveals that topic modelling is not always enough to get at the complexity of qualitative data, at least at small data sizes.

+As someone who is doing other research on algospeak, this is my first foray into analysis of algospeak outside of TikTok.
+I plan on continuing to look at other social media platforms, as well as the use of algospeak in offline contexts.
+The conclusion that algospeak is used similarly on Bluesky as on other social media sites is intruiging, and I am interested to see if it holds.

+This project is also one of my first attempts to combine computational methods with sociolinguistic methods, something I am interested in developing further.
+While this aspect of the project did not work as I hoped, I am curious about how I could improve this methodology or use other similar methodologies for my sociolinguistic research.

 ## References

+Community Guidelines | TikTok.
+(2024, April 17). https://www.tiktok.com/community-guidelines/en

+Dunphy, R. (2017, December 28).
+Can YouTube Survive the Adpocalypse?
+Intelligencer. https://nymag.com/intelligencer/2017/12/can-youtube-survive-the-adpocalypse.html

+Lorenz, T. (2022, April 11).
+Internet ‘algospeak’ is changing our language in real time, from ‘nip nops’ to ‘le dollar bean.’
+Washington Post. https://www.washingtonpost.com/technology/2022/04/08/algospeak-tiktok-le-dollar-bean/

+Vaughan-Nichols, S. (2023, May 16).
+Bluesky Social just took a big open-source step forward.
+ZDNET. https://www.zdnet.com/article/bluesky-social-just-took-a-big-open-source-step-forward/